 Carlos Bandera is a composer who is fascinated by musical architecture and by the music of the past.
-His recent music explores these fascinations by often placing a musical quotation, be it a phrase, scale, or sonority, within a dense microtonal and micropolyphonic texture.
+His recent music explores these fascinations, often by placing a musical quotation, be it a phrase, scale, or sonority, within dense microtonal textures.

-In the summer of 2015, Carlos attended the Fresh Inc Music Festival, where he worked with the Fifth-House Ensemble and studied composition with Dan Visconti.
-He also attended the 2015 Wintergreen Summer Music Academy.
-There he studied with Daron Hagen and Gilda Lyons and had his Florestan premiered by members of the Wintergreen Festival Orchestra.
-In 2015 Carlos earned his Bachelor of Music degree in Music Theory and Composition from the John J. Cali School of Music at Montclair State University, where he studied with Elizabeth Brown, Dean Drummond, and Marcos Balter.
-Carlos recently received his Master of Music degree in Composition from The Peabody Institute of the Johns Hopkins University, where he participated in masterclasses with Christopher Rouse and Georg Friedrich Haas and studied privately with Kevin Puts.
+In 2015, Carlos earned his Bachelor of Music degree in Music Theory and Composition from the John J. Cali School of Music at Montclair State University, where he studied with Elizabeth Brown, Dean Drummond, and Marcos Balter.
+Carlos received his Master of Music degree in Composition in 2017 from The Peabody Institute of the Johns Hopkins University, where he participated in masterclasses with Christopher Rouse and Georg Friedrich Haas and studied privately with Kevin Puts.